 Servings: ten to twelve.

 Why choose between crème brûlée and cheesecake when you can combine them into one decadent dessert?
 The crackly burnt sugar topping provides a wonderful textural contrast to the creamy filling.
-Create your own customized cheesecake recipe with our Recipe Maker.

 Add the vanilla and beat until blended, about 30 seconds.
 Add the eggs one at a time, beating just until blended.
 (Don’t overbeat once the eggs have been added or the cheesecake will puff too much and crack as it cools.)
 Pour the filling into the cooled crust and smooth the top.